 Westampton is rich in history.
 The first inhabitants were the Lenni-Lenape or Delaware Indians.
 The first Quaker settlers arrived in Burlington County in 1677, and some settled on the meadow bank of the Rancocas Creek.
 Rancocas Village, 101 homes in a State and National Historic District, developed around the Rancocas Friends Meeting House which was erected in 1772.
 The Village was divided between Westampton and Willingboro until 1956.
 The Rancocas Post Office was established in 1838 and is still in operation.

-Timbuctoo, a small hamlet on the Rancocas, was founded by non-slaves and freed blacks in 1825.
-Timbuctoo, also known as Buctoe, encompassed Church Street, Blue Jay Hill Road and Rancocas Road.
-It was prosperous as a community and boasted one of the first public schools in the township as well as the AME Zion Church.
-It is believed to have been a stop on the underground railroad.
-Some of the current residents still living in the area are descendants of the original settlers.
-A small civil war cemetery is located on Church Street.
+Timbuctoo, a small hamlet on the Rancocas, was. settled by former slaves and free blacks, beginning in 1826.
+Also known as Buctoe, it encompasses the area between Rancocas Rd and the Rancocas Creek, adjacent to Church Street and Blue Jay Hill Rd.
+In its early years, it was prosperous as a community and boasted one of the first public schools in the township as well as an AME Zion Church.
+It was also a stop on the Underground Railroad.
+Some of the current residents and landowners are descendants of the early settlers.
+A small cemetery on church street is the only visible remnant of Timbuctoo’s historic past.

 Tinkertown was another small settlement that existed where the Route 541 bus terminal is now located.
 It was a very small settlement and did not last long as a community.